Sam Martin Reads “Take Stock”

 Sam read Clarence Orsi’s “Take Stock” on November 10, as part of an NER Out Loud event at Middlebury College.
 “Take Stock” was originally published in NER Vol. 38, No. 2 (2017) and is available to read online here.

 Sam Martin ’19 is a double major in Theater and American Studies at Middlebury, originally from Richmond, Virginia.
 Sam is a firm believer in the power and necessity of art and storytelling, especially now and especially here, and is delighted to be able to experience and share this evening’s selection of writings.
-He has worked in performance, stage management, lighting design, and directing, and will be appearing next in the Theater department’s production of Will Eno’s Middletown.
+He has worked in performance, stage management, lighting design, and directing, most recently appearing in the Theater department’s production of Will Eno’s Middletown.

 ABOUT THE AUTHOR